Simple preschool & kindergarten light table activities:

 I discovered these inexpensive slim light boxes and have been so excited to use it with my kids for everything that I can come up with!
-I ordered a set of Transparent Cube Counters from Learn365 (the educational side of Oriental Trading) and I had no idea how many things I would come up with to use them for.
+These Transparent Cube Counters from Learn365 were sent to me by Oriental Trading so that I could put this post together.
+I had no idea how many things I would come up with to use them for!

 Thanks to the variety of sizes these Transparent Cube Counters are perfect for building tower stacks, bridges, and other buildings with.
 You can coordinate colors, sizes, etc. They are also fun to put into Tetris shapes!